-In the late 1950s, Melvin Van Peebles went to Hollywood after completing a number of short films.
+In the late 1950s Melvin Van Peebles went to Hollywood after completing a number of short films.
 He had aspirations of becoming a director’s assistant but an agent quickly squelched his ambition after telling him, “If you can tap dance, I might find you some work.
 But that is about all.”
-When he couldn’t find work as a director, Van Peebles attempted to sell one of his novels put publishers at the time told him he didn’t “write enough like a Negro.”
+When he couldn’t find work as a director, Van Peebles attempted to sell one of his novels put publishers at the time told him that he didn’t “write enough like a Negro.”
 After those disheartening and undeniably racist experiences, the aspiring director and writer decided to relocate to Europe in 1959 where there were often more opportunities for black artists and performers.

-While he was in Europe, the French film archivist and preservationist Henri Langlois invited Van Peebles to show his short films at the Cinémathèque Française where they were warmly received.
-This inspired the filmmaker, a self-motivated learner with a degree in English literature, to study French.
-After quickly learning the language, Van Peebles began writing French novels in the hope of turning them into future screenplays.
-One of these novels was called La Permission and it drew upon the director’s own experience in the United States Airforce.
-The success of the novel enabled him to get a directing permit so he could adapt La Permission into a feature-length film.
+While in Europe he was invited to show his short films at the Cinémathèque Française by the French film archivist and preservationist Henri Langlois where they were warmly received.
+This inspired Van Peebles, a self-motivated quick study with a degree in English literature, to learn French.
+After quickly learning the language he began writing French novels in the hope of turning them into future screenplays.
+One of these novels was called La Permission and it drew upon the director’s own experiences in the United States Airforce.
+The success of the novel enabled Van Peebles to get a directing permit so he could adapt La Permission into a feature-length film.

 The Story of A Three-Day Pass depicts three days in the life of a black American solider named Turner (Harry Baird) on leave in France and the resulting after-effects of his trip.
 Turner, a tall handsome man who cuts a fine figure in a slim fitting sixties’ suit as he strolls through the streets of Paris, isn’t as suave as he’d like to be and his cool exterior masks a gentle and insecure nature.
 He talks to himself obsessively, enjoys cracking jokes and defies racial stereotypes by not being a particularly good dancer.
 His lucid daydreams, which are creatively depicted on screen, consist of old-fashioned amorous fantasies where he plays the role of a smitten Romeo opposite his imaginary Juliet.